canonical/postgresql-snap/docs/commands.md

 # Commands

-The [PostgreSQL snap](https://snapcraft.io/postgresql) ships a set of useful tools for managing your application:
+The [PostgreSQL snap](https://snapcraft.io/postgresql) ships a set of useful tools for managing your application - including cluster management, health checks, backups, and more.
-* Clients to connect to PostgreSQL
-* Tools to manage a PostgreSQL cluster
-* Tools to manage a PostgreSQL instance
-* Tools for PostgreSQL health checks
-* Tools to configure PostgreSQL
-* Tools to back up and restore PostgreSQL

 ## PostgreSQL clients